anisharaz/devops-doc/Server/README.md

 `youtube.nginx.conf` for youtube service. <br>
 `github.nginx.conf` for github service.

-Inside these files add a server block for each service. <br>
+Inside these files add a server block for each service. <br> For Eg. Your app container is running on ip address 11.0.0.3:8000 and you want to serve it on `app.example.com` then replace the {domain.name} with app.example.com, {internal_IP} as 11.0.0.3 and {PORT} as 8000.

 ## The generalized and universal server block inside http block of nginx config, Just edit the fields inside {__}

 ```yaml
 server {